wjohn007/Berry-Finit-State-Machine/Readme.md

 The file Demo.be prepares everything to build a FMS with the states : stIdle, stProcessing,stFinished

 The transitions are :

     - trStartProcessing (stIdle => stProcessing)
     - trProcessFinished (stProcessing => stFinished)
     - trWaitForNextJob  (stFinished => stIdle)

 ### Prepare your application

-- upload the files autoexec.be,B03StateMan.be and Demo.be
+- upload the files
+  - autoexec.be
+  - B03StateMan.be
+  - Demo.be

 - restart Tasmota
 - after that the state-machine is loaded and started

 ### Play with the state machine

-perform step by step the commands as in file plaground.be
+perform step by step the commands of the file playround.be